RideMatch1/qubic-anna-lab-public/README.md

 This repository documents the discovery of real Qubic identities and keys encoded in the Anna Matrix Excel file.
 These are actual on-chain identities that can be verified independently.
 We found valid keys and derived additional identities from them.

 **What we found**: Real Qubic identities (public keys) and valid seeds encoded in the matrix.
 These are actual cryptographic keys that exist on the Qubic blockchain.
 We found 8 identities directly in the matrix, and discovered that each one contains a valid seed that derives an additional on-chain identity.

-This is about finding real keys and identities, not about AI training.
+**Important**: We found seeds and identities in the matrix.
+We created a signed message to prove the seeds are cryptographically functional.
+The message text itself was not found in the matrix - it was created by us to demonstrate functionality.

 ## What We Found